ansible-collections/ibm_zos_core/docs/source/playbooks.rst

 when Python is not located at in the default location **/usr/bin/python**, for example, ``ansible_python_interpreter: /usr/lpp/rsusr/python36/bin/python``

 For more information on python configuration requirements on z/OS, refer to Ansible `FAQ`_.

+For behavioral inventory parameters such as ``ansible_port`` which allows you to set the port for a host can be reviewed in the `behavioral inventory parameters`_.

 .. _inventory:
    https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html